• Skip to primary navigation

 Step By Step Directions:

 Step 1: Heat the oil, diced onion, and chopped bacon on medium heat in a large Dutch oven or soup pot.
-Cook until the bacon starts to brown and the onions become more translucent in color.
+Cook until the bacon begins to brown and the onions become more translucent.

 Step 2: Add the chicken if you are using raw chicken.
 Cut the chicken into small pieces and put it into the pot.